Cissoko420/Cyberz-Whitepaper/docs/free2play.md

 1. Mint common Bot for low cost (~2$)

-2. Destroy and re-mint for prederred base stats
+2. Destroy and re-mint for preferred base stats

 3. Farm resources and earn BIT